anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 The networking within an NFVI, fabric or otherwise, is an area where there is significant variability across implementations.
 Leaf-Spine topology is well established, however, after topology there are countless decisions an Operator needs to make.
 Differences arise from many aspects, for example, is the solution layer-2 or layer-3; is the routing static or dynamic; what mechanism is used for encapsulation; what mechanism is used for isolation; does it support SR-IOV; does it support DPDK; does it employ SmartNICs; does it employ distributed control or a centralized control driving a programmable fabric; and the list continues.
 The multitude of permutations enable NFVI architects (Operators and Suppliers) to design (or procure) a fabric/networking solution that's optimized for their needs, whether their needs are minimal, very extensive or somewhere in between.

-For CNTT, a strategy is needed that affords Operators the performance, flexibility, availability, maintainability and scalability their business requires, yet doesn't require OPNFV to design, manage and test prohibitive numbers of networking solutions. // relates to Petar's #2
+For CNTT, a strategy is needed that affords Operators the performance, flexibility, availability, maintainability and scalability their business requires, yet doesn't require OPNFV to design, manage and test prohibitive numbers of networking solutions.

 **Some points for CNTT to consider when contemplating recommendations:**
    > * Despite large variances in implementation, the spectrum of networking capabilities ultimately delivered to Workloads is comparatively narrow